hannesgnann-hub/easyalias/windows_src/README.md

 ## Highlights

-- create, edit, and delete shortcuts through a UI
+- create and edit shortcuts through a UI, with 30-day recovery after deletion
+- pin favorites above the regular shortcut list
+- export all or selected shortcuts to a portable JSON backup and restore selected entries
 - detect simple existing `.cmd`/`.bat` aliases in user-owned `PATH` folders on first start and rescan them later from the header import button
-- expand optional Windows suggestions and add them with one click
+- browse 31 paginated Windows suggestions and add them with one click
 - choose an action from a dropdown
 - preview the generated `cmd.exe` command before saving
 - choose files and folders through the native Windows picker